cgalpin92/pp5_crochet_corner/TESTING.md

     - I successfully accessed the Register page through the My Account dropdown menu and completed the account registration process.
 Upon signing in, my username appeared in the My Account dropdown, confirming the login.
 Additionally, new menu options—My Account and Logout—became available.
 I was able to navigate to both pages without any issues, ensuring a smooth user experience.

 - As a site user I can log into my account so that I can view previous orders

-    - The site user can navigate to the 'Sign In' page and successfully sign in

-    - Once signed in the user is able to select the 'My Account' page and select Order History

-    - Given the user has made purchases they will be listed here, if the user has not made any previous orders it will state 'No Previous Orders'
+    Upon signing into the store as a user, I can navigate to the My Account page and access the Order History section.
+If the user has made previous purchases, they are displayed here.
+However, if no purchases have been made, a message stating 'You have no previous orders' is shown, ensuring clear communication of order status.

 - As a site user I can log into my account so that I can update default contact and address information

     - After successfully signing in, I navigated to the My Account page, where my default information was displayed.
 I was able to edit and update my details without any issues—unless I entered invalid information, such as letters in a phone number or an excessive number of digits.
 When purchasing a new item, the updated information was automatically populated in the relevant fields on the checkout screen, ensuring a seamless transaction.

-- As a site user I can delete my account so that I no longer have saved information on Crochet Corner

-    - Given the user has successfully signed in they can navigate to the 'My Account' page.

-    - From here they can scroll down to the bottom of the page and select 'Delete Account'.

-    - The user is taken back to the Home page and when attempting to sign in with same details the are informed the account does not exist.

 - As a site user I can add orders to the shopping basket so that I can view orders before purchasing them